 - Alternatives to Filing Bankruptcy in Oklahoma

-How Does the Means Test Impact My Bankruptcy Case? first step in filing bankruptcy is to determine what chapter of bankruptcy you can file.
+For example, how Does the Means Test Impact My Bankruptcy Case?
+Furthermore, first step in filing bankruptcy is to determine what chapter of bankruptcy you can file.
 Most people file under Chapter 13 or Chapter 7 of the Bankruptcy Code.
 However, there are income qualifications for each chapter of bankruptcy.

 What is the Means Test in Oklahoma?

 The Means Test is a form used by the bankruptcy court to calculate your current monthly income.
 Based on your monthly income, the form also calculates your annual median income and disposable income.
-All three figures are important in a bankruptcy case.
+In addition, all three figures are important in a bankruptcy case.

 Current Monthly Income